Whitechapel Mount: Laystall

 While the legislation speaks of "dung, soil, filth and dirt", most domestic refuse (by volume) comprised household dust typically coal ash – hence the expression "dustman" – and this could be used for making bricks.
-At the close of the 18th century there was a tremendous demand for bricks to build the rapidly expanding London; "At night, a 'ring of fire' and pungent smoke encircled the City"; there were numerous local brickfields e.g. at Mile End.
+At the close of the 18th century there was a tremendous demand for bricks to build the rapidly expanding London – "At night, a 'ring of fire' and pungent smoke encircled the City" – there were numerous local brickfields, for example at Mile End.
 An Old Bailey case of 1809 records that bricks were being delivered from the diminishing Whitechapel Mount.

 Removal

 The construction of the East and West India Docks early in the nineteenth century caused roads to be made through the low marshy fields extending from Shadwell and Ratcliff to Whitechapel.
 New Street/Cannon Street Road, leading from Whitechapel Mount to St George in the East so increased the value of the land on each side of it, that the Corporation of London decided to take down the Mount.
 This occurred in 1807–8, and Mount Place, Mount Terrace, and Mount Street were then built on that site, thus marking the spot where the Mount stood.

 The process took several years, efforts at first being desultory.
 There was even a proposal – a prefiguring of the Regent's Canal – to bring a canal from Paddington to the docks at Wapping by passing through Whitechapel Mount.

 The soil of the Mount was used to make bricks, see above, and these were delivered to e.g. Wentworth Street, Bethnal Green and "Hanbury's Brewhouse" (the Black Eagle Brewery), buildings that stand today.